viperman1271/vcpkg-http-cache/README.md

 ## Security Notes

-⚠️ **Important Security Considerations:**
+**Important Security Considerations:**

 - This server does NOT include authentication
-- Suitable for trusted networks only
+- By default, authentication is not required.
+Configure limitations in the options (status, read, write)
-- For production use, add authentication middleware
+- For production use, add authentication middleware or configure internal authentication
 - Consider using HTTPS with a reverse proxy (nginx, Apache, Caddy)
 - Validate uploaded package integrity
 - Implement rate limiting for uploads